photo of country road

 Lancaster’s vision for the development of research talent

-Lancaster’s new Institutional Strategic Plan 2021-2026 and Our People Strategy 2020 set out goals and priorities to conduct excellent research within an environment which nurtures and cultivates its staff, encouraging them to fulfil their career ambitions.
+Lancaster’s Institutional Strategic Plan 2021-2026 and Our People Strategy 2020 set out goals and priorities to conduct excellent research within an environment which nurtures and cultivates its staff, encouraging them to fulfil their career ambitions.

 Lancaster is immensely proud to have attracted a critical mass of highly talented research staff and whose contributions are vital to our success as a world-class research institution.
 Their expertise, energy and commitment are visible in both Lancaster’s outstanding research outputs and in the shaping of the wider research community through the mentorship they offer for fellow staff and students alike.